hubner-lab/MineGraph/README.md

 - **PGGB (PanGenome Graph Builder)**: A tool used to build pangenome graphs from sequence data.
 - **PanSN-spec**: A naming convention for labeling sequences in a pangenome, retaining this information across formats.
 - **GFA (Graphical Fragment Assembly) Format**: A format used to represent sequence graphs.

-### Description

-MineGraph is a user-friendly bioinformatics tool designed to automate the workflow of pangenome graph analysis.
-With Docker support, it operates in a contained environment, eliminating complex installation steps.
-MineGraph takes an input set of sequences and performs a detailed pre-analysis to optimize parameters, minimizing manual intervention and ensuring that the resulting pangenome graph is accurate and informative.

 ### Key Functionalities and Advantages